-This is a simplified summary, as every single lyme patient that I have treated has been quite complex, with some patients having additional problems with biofilm protecting the lyme in the blood, and most patients having co-infections that need to be addressed separately as well.
+This is a simplified summary, as every single lyme patient that I have treated has been quite complex, with some patients having additional problems, such as potentially biofilm protecting the lyme, and many patients having co-infections that need to be addressed separately as well.

-When treating chronic lyme, we have to be cognisant of the 4 week growth cycle, and thus need to treat through a few cycles until the patient is relieved of their symptoms for a few of these cycles.
+When treating chronic lyme, we have to be cognizant of the 4 week growth cycle, and thus treat through a few cycles until the patient has symptom reduction for a few of these cycles.
 Further, we can expect Herxheimer or die off reactions usually every 4 weeks during treatment.
-Duration is often shortened when we take the holistic, naturopathic approach and focus on nutrition, detoxification, and immune support as well.
+In my experience, duration is often shortened when we take the holistic, naturopathic approach and focus on nutrition, detoxification, and immune support as well.

-Borrelia also has a cyst form (in vitro, or in a test tube, though most clinical experience indicates this happens in the body as well).
-Thus drugs or herbs may have to be used that address this cyst form as well.
+Borrelia also has a cyst-like form (in vitro, or in a test tube, though most clinical experience indicates this happens in the body as well).
+Thus drugs or herbs may have to be used that address this cyst-like form as well.
 Grapefruit seed extract can be used, and some times metronidazole (though much more toxic) can be used as well.

-Chronic lyme treatment requires that we address tissue location of the spirochete Borreliaas well.
+In my experience, chronic lyme treatment requires that we address tissue location of the spirochete Borreliaas well.
 Thus we need antibiotics that give good blood spikes, such as higher doses of doxycyline or high doses of amoxicillin with probenecid to increase blood levels.
-Since Borrelia is also in the tissues, getting medicines that penetrate the tissues well, such as the macrolide antibiotics (azithromycin, clarithromycin) can be useful.
+Since Borrelia is also in the tissues, getting medicines that penetrate the tissues well, such as the macrolide antibiotics (azithromycin, clarithromycin) may be useful in my experience.
 This is the rationale behind combination therapy with different antibiotics.

 Finally, there is a life cycle of the Borrelia that does not involve a cell wall.
-Thus, if a patient is not responding to a cell wall type agent, such as the penicillin class, or the cephalosporin class (eg cefuroxime, cefixime, ceftriaxone) then other agents such as the protein synthesis inhibitors (eg doxycyline, azithromycin) can be used.
+Thus, if a patient is not responding to a cell wall type agent, such as the penicillin class, or the cephalosporin class (eg cefuroxime, cefixime, ceftriaxone) then other agents such as the protein synthesis inhibitors (eg doxycyline, azithromycin) may be recommended.
 Again, the rationale for combination therapy.

 Before any antibiotic therapy is given, I have followed Dr Burrascano's guideline of "resuscitating" the patient first.
 This involves largely the non-antibiotic approach to chronic lyme while we wait for labs to be back over 2 weeks.